cloudback/docs/content/custom-storages/amazon-s3-bucket.md

 ![Copy-ARN](/static/bucket/6-copy-arn.png)

 * Insert ARN on the Cloudback site to the Step 1.
-In Step 2 you will recieve generated bucket policy document:
+In Step 2 you will receive generated bucket policy document:

 ![ARN-step-1](/static/bucket/7-past-step1.png)